-Medical Dosimetrists play a vital role in the research aspect of Radiation Oncology.
-Their activities include participation in research protocols, publishing articles in the AAMD journal, assisting in research for computer treatment planning systems, development of new patient treatment devices, and various other activities that serve an important role in advancement within the Radiation Oncology Profession.
+Medical dosimetrists play a vital role in the research aspect of radiation oncology.
+Their activities include participation in research protocols, publishing articles, assisting in research for computer treatment planning systems, development of new patient treatment devices, and various other activities that serve an important role in advancement within the radiation oncology profession.

 Many medical dosimetrists have faculty appointments at universities and colleges where they help educate future medical dosimetrists and other radiation oncology professionals.
-They may be involved in clinical education regarding procedures, equipment, planning, and treatments.
-They may also be a Director of a medical dosimetry educational program which involves administration, teaching, and other duties associated with the program.
+They may be involved in guiding students during clinical education rotations that include training with specific clinical procedures, equipment, treatment planning, and treatment delivery.
+They may also be a director of a medical dosimetry educational program which involves administration, teaching and other duties associated with the program.

-Medical Dosimetrists may decide to work in an independent or contract type temporary position at various facilities throughout the nation.
-They practice clinical medical dosimetry duties at various sites for specific lengths of time and then go on to the next site when the contract is complete or fulfilled.
+Medical dosimetrists may decide to work in an independent or contract-type temporary position at various facilities throughout the nation.
+They practice clinical medical dosimetry duties at various sites for specific lengths of time until contract is complete or fulfilled.

-Medical Dosimetrists often accept positions with Radiation Oncology Vendors as an application or sales specialist.
-Clinical Applications Specialists are responsible for consulting, training, and supporting oncology professionals in the effective use of radiation oncology products.
-Responsibilities include remote, on-site, and classroom training, remote support, and assistance in the development of training and application support materials.
-Sales specialists are involved in the sale of vendor specific radiation oncology equipment.
+Medical dosimetrists often accept positions with radiation oncology vendors as an application or sales specialist.
+Clinical applications specialists are responsible for consulting, training, and supporting oncology professionals in the effective use of radiation oncology products.

-Medical Dosimetrists may transition into an administrative position within Radiation Oncology.
-This may be in the form of a Chief Medical Dosimetrist, Chief Radiation Therapist, or Manager of the Department.
-Many times, they advance to an administrative role for the department or possibly in the hospital.
+Medical dosimetrists may transition into an administrative position within radiation oncology.
+This may be in the form of a chief medical dosimetrist, chief radiation therapist, or director/manager of the department.
+Many times, dosimetrists advance to administrative roles in the department or hospital.